-Ratified: Northlake Unitarian Universalist Church board, March 3, 2021

-Renewed as Amended: Northlake Unitarian Universalist Church board.
+Ratified: Northlake Unitarian Universalist Church board, March 3, 2021 Renewed as Amended: Northlake Unitarian Universalist Church board.
 August 15, 2022; October 11, 2022; September 14, 2023

-Authority: The finance committee (FIC) is chartered by the authority of the board, which is solely responsible for establishing, renewing, and/or dissolving any Northlake chartered entity.
+Authority: RCW 24.03A and Article 9, Governance, Section 1 of the Northlake bylaws.
+The finance committee (FIC) is chartered by the authority of the board, which is solely responsible for establishing, renewing, and/or dissolving any Northlake chartered entity.